 There are many pipeline labeling standards that need to be followed.
-Some of these standards are put in place by regulatory agencies like OSHA, and others are recommended by ANSI and other institutions.
-Still others will simply be policies put in place by a given company.
-There are many standards regarding what the labels must say, as well as where they must be placed that companies can choose to follow based on their specific working conditions.
+Some of these standards are put in place by regulatory agencies like OSHA, and others are recommended by ANSI or other institutions.
+Regardless, there are many standards that lay out what the labels must say, as well as where they must be placed that companies can choose to follow based on their specific working conditions.

-While ANSI is not a governmental agency, and has no legal power to force any company to follow their standards, almost all companies do try to comply with them.
-In addition, when OSHA and other governmental agencies choose to make requirements regarding pipe markings, they will almost always turn to ANSI standards as the bases of the law.
+While ANSI is not a governmental agency and has no legal power to force any company to follow their standards, almost all companies do try to comply with them.
+In addition, when OSHA and other governmental agencies choose to make requirements regarding pipe markings, they will almost always turn to ANSI standards as the basis of the law.

 ANSI is a very respected institution throughout virtually every industry, which is why businesses tend to listen to their recommendations.
 Their standards are made in such a way as to help improve safety, without putting any type of undue burden on the businesses or the employees.
 This is an excellent balance that has helped to drive improved pipe safety for years.

 ANSI/ASME A13.1 Pipe Color Code

 Labels used on pipes will typically need to follow the color codes established by ASME in their A13.1 standard, which has been most recently updated in 2020.
 The following are the most common pipe color code standards that will be used in most facilities:

 - Black text on Orange background – This is to be used for toxic and corrosive fluids.

 - Black text on Yellow background – This is to be used for flammable and oxidizing fluids.

 - White text on Brown background – This is for combustible fluids.

 - White text on Green background – This is for water that is for cooling, boiler feed, potable, and other water.